manageralbum01/83c1ef19860dae7d926b3abb2696a82a/README.md

 ---

-## #3 - User Story: display the languages used on the GitHub user's repositories and show the percentage in which they appear across all their repositories
+## #3 - User Story: display the main languages used on the GitHub user's repositories and show the percentage they represent in all repositories

 as an user of the application
 I want to be able to see the different languages and how much of each is used in owned repositories